-- 76. The stress-testing programme is expected to cover both the normative and the economic perspective.
+- 80. The stress-testing programme is expected to cover both the normative and the economic perspective.
 It is expected to capture different time horizons (including intraday), and take the relevant currency split into account.
-When defining the set of internal stress scenarios and sensitivities, the institution is expected to use a broad set of information on historic and hypothetical stress events.
-It is the institution's own responsibility to define scenarios and sensitivities in the manner that best addresses its individual situation and to translate them into liquidity inflows and outflows and applicable liquidity values of liquid assets. - 77.
+When defining the set of internal stress scenarios and sensitivities, the institution is expected to use a broad set of information on historical and hypothetical stress events.
+It is the institution's own responsibility to define scenarios and sensitivities in the manner that best addresses its individual situation and to translate them into liquidity inflows and outflows and applicable liquidity values of liquid assets.
+The normative perspective is expected to be covered under the stress-testing programme in such a way that the impact of the stress events on the evolution of the projected regulatory ratios such as the LCR is analysed at various points in time, in line with paragraph 46. - 81.
+When defining stress testing scenarios, institutions are expected to capture their material vulnerabilities, given their individual business model, risk profile and the external conditions they face.
+Other stress tests conducted, e.g. sensitivity analysis, are expected to inform the scenarios used by revealing the material vulnerabilities of the institution. - 82.
 As liquidity transferability can be very different during periods of stress when compared with normal times, an institution with significant cross-border activities is expected to assess the transferability of liquidity within the group and take this into account in its stress-testing programme.
-It is expected to analyse the impact of additional impediments to liquidity transferability under stressed conditions, in particular for operations outside the euro area.
+It is expected to; analyse the impact and likelihood of additional impediments to liquidity transferability under stressed conditions, in particular for operations outside the euro area; and to identify remedial actions and contingency measures for such a scenario.

-Severity level of adverse scenarios 23
+Severity level of adverse scenarios

-- 78. In its baseline assessment, the institution is expected to assume developments that it would assume under expected circumstances, taking into account its business strategy, including credible assumptions regarding inflows and outflows, risk materialisations, etc. - 79.
+- 83. In its baseline assessment, the institution is expected to assume developments that it would assume under expected circumstances, taking into account its business strategy, including credible assumptions regarding inflows and outflows, risk materialisations, etc. - 84.
 In adverse scenarios, the institution is expected to assume exceptional, but plausible developments with an adequate degree of severity in terms of their impact on its liquidity position.
-The level of severity is expected to correspond to developments that are plausible, but as severe from the institution's perspective as any developments that could be observed during a crisis situation in the markets, factors or areas that are most relevant for the institution's liquidity adequacy. - 80.
-The range of adverse scenarios is expected to adequately cover severe economic downturns, severe market disruptions and financial shocks, relevant institution-specific vulnerabilities, reliance on major funding providers, and plausible combinations of these.
+The level of severity is expected to correspond to developments that are plausible, but as severe from the institution's perspective as any stress event that might be observed during a crisis situation in the markets, factors or areas that are most relevant for the institution's liquidity adequacy. - 85.
+The range of adverse scenarios is expected to adequately cover severe economic downturns, severe market disruptions and financial shocks, relevant institution-specific vulnerabilities, reliance on major funding providers, and plausible combinations of these39.